ministryofjustice/hmpps-digital-tech-radar/radar/2022-11-01/DB_-_Postgres_RDS.md

 tags: [hmpps]
 ---

-"With Amazon RDS, you can deploy scalable PostgreSQL deployments in minutes with cost-efficient and resizable hardware capacity.
-Amazon RDS manages complex and time-consuming administrative tasks such as PostgreSQL software installation and upgrades; storage management; replication for high availability and read throughput; and backups for disaster recovery."
+PostgreSQL RDS (Relational Database Service) is a managed database service provided by Amazon Web Services (AWS) that allows users to set up, operate, and scale PostgreSQL databases in the cloud.
+It automates tasks such as backups, patching, and scaling, making it easier for developers to manage databases without the need for extensive administrative overhead.